 The Partnership expects to have sufficient liquidity including cash on hand and available credit agreement borrowings to continue to support long-term commitments and ongoing operations despite uncertainties associated with the outbreak and continued spread of COVID-19.
-The Partnership's liquidity has benefited from low propane commodity prices experienced during Fiscal 2020 and overall decreased collateral deposits associated with derivative instruments.
-In addition, the Partnership does not have any near-term senior note maturities.
-While the Partnership's operations and financial performance has been significantly impacted by COVID-19 during Fiscal 2020, it is a rapidly evolving situation and the Partnership cannot predict the ultimate impact that COVID-19 will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
-The Partnership was in compliance with its debt covenants as of September 30, 2020.
+The Partnership does not have any near-term senior note maturities.
+While the Partnership's operations and financial performance has been significantly impacted by COVID-19 during Fiscal 2021, it is a rapidly evolving situation and the Partnership cannot predict the ultimate impact that COVID-19 will have on its liquidity, debt covenants, financial condition or the timing of capital expenditures.
+The Partnership was in compliance with its debt covenants as of September 30, 2021.

-The Partnership's cash and cash equivalents at September 30, 2020 and 2019 was \$5 million and \$8 million, respectively.
+The Partnership's cash and cash equivalents at September 30, 2021 and 2020 was \$14 million and \$5 million, respectively.
+The Partnership's debt outstanding at September 30, 2021, totaled \$2,730 million (including current maturities of long-term debt of \$1 million and short-term borrowings of \$170 million).
 The Partnership's debt outstanding at September 30, 2020, totaled \$2,746 million (including current maturities of long-term debt of \$3 million and short-term borrowings of \$186 million).
-The Partnership's debt outstanding at September 30, 2019, totaled \$2,893 million (including current maturities of long-term debt of \$8 million and short-term borrowings of \$328 million).
-Total long-term debt outstanding at September 30, 2020, including current maturities, comprises \$2,575 million of AmeriGas Partners' Senior Notes and \$5 million of other long-term debt, and is net of \$20 million of unamortized debt issuance costs.
+Total long-term debt outstanding at September 30, 2021, including current maturities, comprises \$2,575 million of AmeriGas Partners' Senior Notes and \$1 million of other long-term debt, and is net of \$16 million of unamortized debt issuance costs.

-At September 30, 2020 and 2019, there were \$186 million and \$328 million, respectively, of credit agreement borrowings outstanding under the AmeriGas OLP Credit Agreement.
-The weighted average interest rates on credit agreement borrowings at September 30, 2020 and 2019, were 2.61% and 4.50%, respectively.
-Issued and outstanding letters of credit under the AmeriGas OLP Credit Agreement, which reduce the amounts available for borrowings, totaled \$62 million and \$63 million at September 30, 2020 and 2019, respectively.
+At September 30, 2021 and 2020, there were \$170 million and \$186 million, respectively, of credit agreement borrowings outstanding under the AmeriGas OLP Credit Agreement.
+The weighted average interest rates on credit agreement borrowings at September 30, 2021 and 2020, were 2.58% and 2.61%, respectively.
+Issued and outstanding letters of credit under the AmeriGas OLP Credit Agreement, which reduce the amounts available for borrowings, totaled \$60 million and \$62 million at September 30, 2021 and 2020, respectively.
+The average daily and peak short-term borrowings outstanding under the AmeriGas OLP Credit Agreement during Fiscal 2021 were \$168 million and \$293 million, respectively.
 The average daily and peak short-term borrowings outstanding under the AmeriGas OLP Credit Agreement during Fiscal 2020 were \$245 million and \$359 million, respectively.
-The average daily and peak short-term borrowings outstanding under the AmeriGas OLP Credit Agreement during Fiscal 2020, the Partnership's available borrowing capacity under the AmeriGas OLP Credit Agreement was \$352 million.
+At September 30, 2021, the Partnership's available borrowing capacity under the AmeriGas OLP Credit Agreement was \$370 million.

-Based on existing cash balances, cash expected to be generated from operations, and borrowings available under the AmeriGas OLP Credit Agreement, the Partnership's management believes that the Partnership will be able to meet its anticipated contractual commitments and projected cash needs during Fiscal 2021.
+Based on existing cash balances, cash expected to be generated from operations, and borrowings available under the AmeriGas OLP Credit Agreement, the Partnership's management believes that the Partnership will be able to meet its anticipated contractual commitments and projected cash needs during Fiscal 2022.